AltheriaOrg/VERTIgO-docs/docs/eesp-editor/EESPEditorOverview/Inspector.md

 **Transform**: Can be used to move the target to a precise position.
-**Sensitivity distance**: The distance from where the player can validate the action.
+**Sensitivity distance**: The distance from where the trainee can validate the action.
 **Sensitivity angle**: The precision of the rotation.

 **Move family**: